William Lawrence Balls: 1914 –1927

 years in the book, Studies of quality in cotton (1928).
-The cotton quality reports published by Balls between 1912 and 1928 were to be cited by fibre physiologists and textile technologists for more than seventy years.
+The cotton quality reports published by Balls between 1912 and 1928 were to be cited by fiber physiologists and textile technologists for more than seventy years.

 1927–1960

 Soon afterwards, he was invited to return to Egypt as the head of all cotton work and was to remain there for the remainder of his working life.
 Personal research was limited but he was able to make great practical achievements using his administrative skills and to co-ordinate the work on cotton botany, agronomy and entomology.
 He studied the movement of water movement across all of the 70 acre farm for more than 25 years and used this information when writing The yields of a crop (1953) after his retirement.
 He established the concept of pure-line seed supply and a plant for the actual spinning of small samples.
 He discovered that deliberate genetical selection could be done for yarn strength, which was the most important discovery made in cotton breeding at that time.
 He gave the annual Textile Institute 'Mather Lecture' in 1931 on aspects of Egyptian cotton.
 The lecture, Current Changes in Technology of Cotton Spinning and Cultivation, was published in The Journal of the Textile Institute XXII:5 (1931).
 Dr. Balls was appointed a Commander of the Order of the British Empire (CBE) in 1934.

-During World War II, Balls's services were used by the forces and he became Chairman of the Scientific Advisory Committee to the Commander-in-Chief at Middle East Headquarters, where he devoted much time to the invention of a mine detector.
+During World War II, Balls' services were used by the forces and he became Chairman of the Scientific Advisory Committee to the Commander-in-Chief at Middle East Headquarters, where he devoted much time to the invention of a mine detector.

-Honours and wards
+Honours and awards

 Balls was given Honorary Fellowship of the Textile Institute in 1943 and appointed Companion of the Order of St Michael and St George (CMG) in 1944.
 He was 'awarded honorary Doctorate', in 1953.